Kingxukai/linux/Documentation/bpf/map_lpm_trie.rst

             return bpf_map_update_elem(lpm_fd, &ipv4_key, value, BPF_ANY);
     }

-The following snippet shows a userspace program walking through the entries of an LPM trie:
+The following snippet shows a userspace program walking through the woke entries of an LPM trie: